 Always slightly lean your head + neck forward towards the camera when facing it from the front or side.
-Don't scrunch back when you smile or to make your face closer to someone else.
+Don't scrunch back when you smile or to make your face or body closer to someone else.
 The goal is to feel flexible for more photos options. so don't wear anything that is too tight, needs constant adjustments or is not comfortable to move around in.

 How to look and feel your best